-At the end of the third quarter 2010, Bio-Path had \$105,577 in cash and the Company has taken steps to replenish its cash on hand.
-The Company is raising \$750,000 through the sale of shares of its common stock through a Private Placement Memorandum and expects to have sold the entire \$750,000 of common stock to investors before the end of the year.
-The Company also has sold an additional \$50,000 of its common stock to Lincoln Park Capital Fund, LLC since the end of the third quarter 2010 and will evaluate an additional sale before the end of the year.
-Finally, in late October 2010 the Company received notification from the Internal Review Service (IRS) that Bio-Path has been awarded approximately a quarter of a million dollars for its application to receive grant funding from the U.S. Government's Qualifying Therapeutic Discovery Project Program.
-The Company plans to draw this money into its accounts by the end of the year 2010.
-In total, during the fourth quarter 2010 Bio-Path expects to have raised additional capital in excess of \$1 million.
-This amount is more than sufficient to fund Bio-Path's operations into the Spring of 2011, when the Company could begin to receive sufficient preliminary data from its Phase I clinical trial to start early assessments of the delivery technology.
+At the end of March 2011, Bio-Path had \$765,768 in cash on hand.
+During the first quarter 2011, the Company continued the sale of shares of its common stock through a Private Placement Memorandum.
+At the end of April, 2011, the Company concluded its efforts in this Private Placement, having sold, or agreed to sell, approximately \$1.8 million of its common stock for cash.
+The amount of cash resources in Company accounts is expected to fund Bio-Path's operations into the second half of 2011, when the Company should have sufficient preliminary data from its Phase I clinical trial to start early assessments of the utility of the drug and the delivery technology.
 The Company plans to begin raising significant amounts of additional development capital at anticipated higher share prices once there is demonstration of proof-of-concept of Bio-Path's technology in human patients.